Stagecoach Ski Resort

 * The Little Hitch Lift:

-* The Yellow Jacket Express:
+* The Yellow Jacket Express and trails:

 * The Big Hitch Lift and Runs: